Reporting Crime, Emergencies and Non-Emergencies on Campus and at the Bookstore

 - Get necessary medical attention.

 Notifying the police does not obligate the victim to prosecute.
 Filing a report with the seminary also does not obligate the victim to prosecute.
-Notifying the police and filing a report will 1) provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later and 2) enable the victim to receive at least one free initial counseling session.

 The seminary community may obtain information concerning registered sex offenders from the PA State Police at http://www.pameganslaw.state.pa.us/.